PhilHannant/WatchList/README.md

 alphanumeric string (called a contentID) that is unique to a specific asset.
 The client teams will send contentIDs to the new Watchlist service

-Once the server is running the following curl commands can be used from a terminal supporting curl
+Once the server is running the following commands can be used in a shell that supports cURL

 <strong>Get</strong> - will return a watchlist containing contentIDs or an empty list if customer does not exist or has not contentIDs<br>